observablehq/framework/docs/getting-started.md

 #### `docs`

-This is your “source root” — where your source files live.
-This doesn’t have to be named `docs`, but that’s the default; you can change it using the **root** [config option](./config).
+This is the “source root” — where your source files live.
+It doesn’t have to be named `docs`, but that’s the default; you can change it using the **root** [config option](./config).
 Pages go here.
 Each page is a Markdown file.
 The Observable CLI uses [file-based routing](./routing), which means that the name of the file controls where the page is served.
 You can create as many pages as you like.
 Use folders to organize your pages.

 #### `docs/.observablehq/cache`